dhardin/SP-PermissionManagement/README.md

 ##TODO
 - [ ] Code cleanup
 - [ ] Optimizations
-  - [ ] Optimize list filtering
+  - [x] Optimize list filtering
-    - Some lag (few miliseconds) is noticed when filtering on lists of around 500+.
-We could fix the 'lag' by using setTimeout but that would effectively make our searching take longer.
-A list of 500+ should not experience that much lag.
-Might be other sources involved.
+    - Resolved search delay using memoization and built-in underscore utility functions.
   - [ ] Optimize list rendering
+    - On each search, full list is re-rendered and nothing cached.
+Maybe instead of rendering, we toggle visibility?
+Will be testing performance on jsPerf.
+    - Resolved some rendering slowdown by updating the DOM only once as opposed to every model redraw.
+We collect each of the model views and set the html of our target element to the collection.